gipar464/CProgramming_A_Modern_Approach_Exercises-Projects/README.md

 To debug, go to Terminal > Run Build Task.
 VSCode will automatically make a tasks.json to make things simpler for you.
 Now you can run and debug your code.
+NOTE: YOU MUST HAVE THE MICROSOFT C/C++ EXTENSION IN VSCODE IN ORDER TO DEBUG THIS PROPERLY

 Important Computer Science concepts: